JasonKessler/scattertext/README.md

 * Loncaric, Calvin.
 "Cozy: synthesizing collection data structures."
 Proceedings of the 2016 24th ACM SIGSOFT International Symposium on Foundations of Software Engineering.
 ACM, 2016.
 * Fast, Ethan, Binbin Chen, and Michael S. Bernstein.
 "Empath: Understanding topic signals in large-scale text."
 Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems.
 ACM, 2016.
 * Burt L. Monroe, Michael P. Colaresi, and Kevin M. Quinn.
 2008.
 Fightin’ words: Lexical feature selection and evaluation for identifying the content of political conflict.
 Political Analysis.
+* Bo Pang and Lillian Lee.
+A Sentimental Education: Sentiment Analysis Using Subjectivity Summarization Based on Minimum Cuts, Proceedings of the ACL, 2004.